mrpurplenz/Polish/README.md

 <QGIS installation folder>\apps\qgis\python\plugins
 and then activating it by going to "plugins/manage and install plugins" then select "Polish"

-Hopefully functions will be available from the console and then at a later date via a gui.
+Access the functions from the console using

+from qgis import utils
+Polish = utils.plugins['Polish']
+Polish.functionname()